The Magic Flute by W.A. Mozart

 Harold Wilson* | Sarastro

-American bass Harold Wilson’s 2013-2014 calendar features debuts with Hawaii Opera, as Timur in Turandot, Sarasota Opera as Daland in Der Fliegende Holländer and Dayton Opera for Ramphis in Aida and a return to the Metropolitan Opera to cover the Police Commissioner in Der Rosenkavalier.
+Harold Wilson’s recent performances include debuts with Hawaii Opera as Timur in Turandot, Sarasota Opera as Daland in Der Fliegende Holländer and Dayton Opera for Ramphis in Aida and a return to the Metropolitan Opera to cover the Police Commissioner in Der Rosenkavalier.
 Wilson’s 2012-2013 season included his debut with Portland Opera as the Commendatore in Don Giovanni, The French General in Kevin Puts’ Pulitzer Prize winning opera Silent Night with Opera Philadelphia and returns to the Metropolitan Opera as Panthus in Les Troyens.
 He performed with Opera Birmingham as Sarastro in Die Zauberflöte and Tulsa Opera for Ramphis in Aida.
-During the summer of 2013, he sang Emile de Becque in South Pacific with New Hampshire’s Opera North.
-As a member of the Deutsche Oper Berlin for five seasons, he sang over 30 roles with the company, including Arkel in Pelléas et Mélisande, Raimondo in Lucia di Lammermoor, Sarastro in Die Zauberflöte, Zuniga in Carmen and the Hermit in Der Freischutz.
-He was heard on a new recording of Kurt Weill’s Eternal Road and also sang Handel’s Messiah with the Seattle Symphony and Beethoven’s Symphony No. 9 with the Brandenburgische Philharmonie Frankfurt.
+As a member of the Deutsche Oper Berlin for five seasons, he sang over 30 roles with the company.
+Upcoming engagements include a return to Carnegie Hall for Mozart’s Requiem, Sarasota Opera for Fidelio, and the Metropolitan Opera for their production of Turandot.

 Joseph Gaines* | Monostatos